montjoie/NRC/readme.txt

    Thus, with the previous example we can send a "on" command like this :

-   python3 ci-client.py -c nrc.cfg on -u bbb1 -r relay1 -m SAINSMART_BBB
+   python3 ci-client.py -c nrc.cfg on -u bbb1 -r relay1